Great Synagogue (Grodno): History

 The Great Synagogue of Grodno was built from 1576 to 1580 by Santi Gucci, who designed a wooden synagogue at Rabbi Mordechai Yoffe's invitation.
-In 1887, the Grodno Jews owned 88% of the commercial enterprises, 76% of the factories and workshops, and over 65% of the real estate in the city.
-Their property was estimated at 842,000 roubles at a time when the total sum of the city's properties was 1,202,000 roubles.
-In 1898, one of the first savings and loan cooperatives in Russia was founded in Grodno.
+However, this building burnt down in 1617.

-The synagogue burned down in 1902.
-Under the supervision of Iya Frunkin, the Jewish community built another synagogue in the eclectic and Moorish style from 1902 to 1905.
+The second synagogue was also burnt down in 1899.
+The Jewish community built another synagogue in the eclectic and Moorish style from 1902 to 1905.
 By 1907, the city boasted a state Jewish school, a girls' school, a craft shelter, a Talmud-Yeshiva, 107 Jewish primary schools, and 5 elementary schools for girls.
-This was unique in Russia.

 There were also two Jewish libraries and several Jewish charitable organizations working in the city.

 Jews played a very significant role in city life as industrialists, merchants, craftsmen, owners of printing houses, doctors, and teachers.
 There was said to be a special "Grodno Aura," created by its cultured and intelligent population.
 For this reason Grodno was considered to be one of the Jewish intellectual capitals of Europe.

-The Jews of Grodno became known around the world, especially:
+The interior of the synagogue was vandalized in 1941 by Nazis.
+Soviet authorities closed the synagogue in 1944.
+The synagogue was returned to the Jewish community in 1991; and was subsequently restored under the direction of Rabbi Yitzchok Kofman.
+However, in 2013, the synagogue was again destroyed by fire.
+The synagogue has since been restored and is in use.